Stop Restricting CaloriesSep 19, 2020

 Does Counting Calories Work?

 I am 100% a previous victim of trying low-calorie diets and using exercise to burn calories so I could lose weight.
 One of the problems with my low-calorie diet was I was relying heavily on packaged, low-calorie foods.
 Lean Pockets ™, Lean Cuisine ™, Baked Lays ™, low-calorie yogurt, and 100 calorie packs of cookies or crackers were my lunch and snack staples.
 My diet was very high in processed foods and very low in whole, nutrient-dense foods.
 You see, not all calories are made the same.
 100 calories of cookies versus 100 calories of strawberries provide very different nutritional benefits.
-The nutritional value of the food we consume is what provides our body with messages for not only energy but also growth, maintenance, and repair of cells and tissues.
+The nutritional value of the food we consume is what provides our body with messages for not only energy but also the growth, maintenance, and repair of cells and tissues.
 The food we consume, along with lifestyle and environmental factors can cause gene expression of our DNA.

 Another thing I personally did when it came to calories was to save, reward, or punish myself with calories or food.
 I used to track my calories on an app and sometimes would not eat much throughout the day because I knew I would be indulging that night or on the weekend.
-(You know, different rules apply during the weekend than weekends right?
+(You know, different rules apply during the weekend than on weekends right?
 Wrong.)
 I also would go to the gym and burn calories to “make up” for the poor dietary choices I made during the day or the weekend.
 Or if I went to the gym and see I had more calories to consume because I was under the “goal” for the day I would usually indulge in some sugary treat with little to no nutritional value.
-I share with you this because I know I was not alone with these past thoughts and actions.
-I see this frequently with my nutrition clients - undereating and under-fueling their bodies because diet culture has lead us to believe that to lose weight we must eat less and workout more.
+I share with you this because I know I was not alone in these past thoughts and actions.
+I see this frequently with my nutrition clients - under-eating and under-fueling their bodies because diet culture has lead us to believe that to lose weight we must eat less and workout more.
 I’m not saying that undereating won’t lead to weight loss.
-But how many of us have gone on a “diet” where you restricted calories, lost weight, plateaued on your weight loss (even though you had more to lose and you were only eating 1200-1400 calories per day), said “Screw it!
+But how many of us have gone on a “diet” where you restricted calories, lost weight, plateaued with your weight loss (even though we had more to lose and you were only eating 1200-1400 calories per day), said “Screw it!
 I’m so hungry all the time!”, threw the diet out the window, gained back the weight PLUS MORE??
 Gaining back the weight doesn’t happen solely because you’re not dieting anymore.
 It has a lot to do with your metabolism.

 Remember that weight you lost at first when you started drastically restricting calories.
 Well, your metabolism was still humming along at the speed it was used to when you were eating more calories.
 Your body is now compensating for the lack of fuel by slowing down your metabolism to conserve energy.
 As your metabolism slows, suddenly that 1200-1400 calories aren’t enough to cause weight loss.
 To lose weight, you’ll have to again restrict calories to “trick” your body into weight loss.
 Now, remember when you hit this point?
 You were frustrated, hungry, and said screw it?
 You started eating normally again and gained back all the weight (and maybe more)?
 That’s because your metabolism was still creeping along at that 1200-1400 calorie intake and it’s not quite burning at that 1800-2000 calorie rate, causing you to gain weight.
 So frustrating, right??